Challenger 1: History

 The Ministry of Defence was keen to show off the capabilities of the Challenger 1 in the Canadian Army Trophy Competition (CAT '87), held at Grafenwöhr, West Germany, in June 1987.
 The best performing team in preparatory competitions had been the 2nd Royal Tank Regiment, although its Challengers had not been fitted with Thermal Observation and Gunnery Sight (TOGS), which would put them at a disadvantage.
 The Royal Hussars had a squadron fitted with TOGS; however, they had been training at BATUS in Canada with Chieftains, instead of training with Challenger and TOGS for CAT '87.
 Twenty-two new Challengers with TOGS were specially diverted from the production line for the competition, resulting in teething problems.
-At the competition itself, the Hussars managed some creditable scores but overall, their three "platoons" were placed last in the league table.
+At the competition itself, the Hussars were placed last in the league table.
 In a statement to the House of Commons on 14 July, Ian Stewart, the Minister of State for the Armed Forces, said; "I do not believe that the performance of tanks in the artificial circumstances of a competition, such as the recent Canadian Army Trophy, is a proper indication of their capability in war."
-Following poor results in 1985 with Chieftain, and in 1987 with Challenger, the British Army decided in December 1987 to withdraw indefinitely from the competition.
+Following poor results in 1985 with the Chieftain, and in 1987 with the Challenger, the British Army decided in December 1987 to withdraw indefinitely from the competition.Its performance in the 1987 Canadian Army Trophy competition, which Polish-British tank historian Richard Ogorkiewicz characterized as "dismal", prompted the MoD to initiate the Challenger 2 program.

 A requirement for a new MBT was later issued.
 Proposals put forward for the new specification included an improved Challenger from Vickers, the American M1 Abrams, the French Leclerc, and the German Leopard 2.
 The Vickers Defence Systems design, designated Challenger 2, was eventually selected.
 This tank is significantly more capable than its predecessor: based on the same basic MVEE-designed hull, it features a new turret based on the Vickers Private Venture Mk7 design and improved Chobham armour.

-Withdrawals of British Army Challenger 1 began in 1998 and it had been completely replaced by Challenger 2 by 2001.
-The bulk of these vehicles were exported to Jordan (see below) with around 20 vehicles retained for testing, development, and museum display.
+Withdrawals of the Challenger 1 from the British Army began in 1998 and it had been completely replaced by the Challenger 2 by 2001.
+The bulk of these vehicles were exported to Jordan with around 20 vehicles retained for testing, development, and museum display.
 There was also a Challenger Marksman SPAAG version, equipped with the Marksman turret.